 All the aforementioned investigations are conducted for AGs with single-level structures.
 However, AGs with bilevel structures often appear in engineering applications.
-For example, in the distributed power allocation of small-cell networks, each small-cell base station aims to minimize its own cost in the outer level, while the costs of all small-cell base stations are influenced by a common price determined by the total cost in the inner level \cite{Hwang}.
-The equilibrium of an AG with bilevel structures is referred to as the Stackelberg equilibrium (SE), which is one of the most significant solution concepts.
-For AGs with bilevel structures, the aggregation of the cost functions in the outer level may be determined by the solution of the problem in the inner level, and the equilibrium points in the inner level depend on those in the outer level.
-These factors bring difficulties in searching the SEs.
-In fact, some works on computing the SEs of the AG with bilevel structures have been conducted.
-The cost function in the outer level (follower level) is assumed to be a quadratic function with respect to the actions in the outer level and be linear with respect to the decision variable in the inner level (leader level), centralized algorithms are proposed to search the SEs in \cite{Chen, Maljkovic}, while a semi-decentralized distributed algorithm is presented in \cite{Fabiani}.
-The aggregations are assumed to be determined by the linear combinations of players' actions, and the projected gradient algorithm involving real gradient information of cost functions both in the inner level and in the outer level is proposed in \cite{Shokri}.
+For example, in the distributed power allocation of small-cell networks, each small-cell base station aims to minimize its own cost in the outer level.
+While the costs of all small-cell base stations are influenced by a common price determined by the total cost of the whole power network, which is usually formulated as an objective function of the service provider \cite{Hwang}.
+For AGs with bilevel structures, the aggregation in the cost functions in the outer level may be determined by the solution of the problem in the inner level, and the equilibrium points in the inner level depend on those in the outer level.
+These factors bring difficulties in solving the AGs with bilevel structures.
+In fact, some works on the AG with bilevel structures have been conducted by formulating the problem as a Stackelberg game.
+The cost functions of the followers are assumed to be quadratic functions with respect to the actions in the outer level and be linear with respect to the decision variable of a leader, centralized algorithms are proposed to seek the Stackelberg equilibrium in \cite{Chen, Maljkovic}, while a semi-decentralized distributed algorithm is presented in \cite{Fabiani}.
+The aggregations are assumed to be determined by the linear combinations of followers' actions, and the projected gradient algorithm involving real gradient information of cost functions both in the inner level and in the outer level is proposed to seek the Stackelberg equilibrium in \cite{Shokri}.